cynthialmy/cynthialmy.github.io/_posts/2024-12-17-zoner-data-pipeline.md

 Then, in my [second post](https://cynthialmy.github.io/2024-11-01-jetlag-logic/), we dug deeper into the **science** of circadian rhythms, light exposure, and meal timing, key strategies for overcoming jet lag.

-Today, I’m pulling back the curtain on the **backend design** that will power Zoner’s adaptive, data-driven recommendations.
+Today, I’m going to talk about the **backend design** that will power Zoner’s adaptive, data-driven recommendations.
 While still in the **planning phase**, this architecture sets the stage for a scalable, real-time pipeline capable of handling unpredictable changes—missed naps, flight delays, or sudden schedule shifts. 🛠️

 ---